-Genomic technology has the potential to generate value in each sector of the beef industry-seed stock, cow-calf, feedlot, and processing-by aiding in both management and selection decisions (Van Eenennaam and Drake, 2012).
-Commercial testing services can provide livestock producers with a range of genetic information, including parentage assignment, detection of genetic defects, and genetic markers, or single nucleotide polymorphisms (SNP) for qualitative traits, such as hide color, and quantitative traits, such as marbling score.
-Many quantitative traits, such as growth and carcass characteristics, are economically important but can be difficult to measure preharvest.
+Genomic technology has the potential to generate value in each sector of the beef industry, seed stock, cow-calf, feedlot, and processing, by aiding in both management and selection decisions (Van Eenennaam and Drake, 2012).
+Commercial testing services can provide livestock producers with a range of genetic information, including parentage assignment, detection of genetic defects, and genetic markers, or single nucleotide polymorphisms (SNP), for qualitative traits, such as hide color, and quantitative traits, such as marbling score.
+Many quantitative traits, such as growth and carcass characteristics, are economically important but can be difficult to measure pre-harvest.
 Therefore, genetic markers associated with these traits may provide valuable information to decision makers prior to investing considerable time and expense.
-Although independent validations have found that many of these markers are correlated with the traits they are designed to predict (Van Eenennaam et al., 2007; DeVuyst et al., 2011; Hall et al., 2011; National Beef Cattle Evaluation Consortium, 2103), economists have considered few of these markers and their value to producers to date.
+Although independent validations have found that many of these markers are correlated with the traits they are designed to predict (Van Eenennaam et al., 2007; DeVuyst et al., 2011; Hall et al., 2011; National Beef Cattle Evaluation Consortium, 2013), to date, economists have considered few of these markers and their value to producers.

 Early interest in genetic testing for beef cattle involved the leptin gene, which is associated with fat deposition (Fitzsimmons et al., 1998; Buchanan et al., 2002).
 Mitchell et al. (2009) found leptin genotype to be correlated with calf weaning weight and cow productive life.
 As a result, differences in annualized returns for dams with different genotypes range from \$15 to \$64 per head.
-Feedlot studies have had differing results with respect to the most profitable leptin genotypes (DeVuyst et al., 2007; Lusk, 2007; Lambert, 2008) but report differences in expected profit between
+Feedlot studies have differing results with respect to the most profitable leptin genotypes (DeVuyst et al., 2007; Lusk, 2007; Lambert, 2008), but report differences in expected profit between the best and worst performing genotypes of as much as \$60 per head.
+These same studies found that the leptin genotype has little effect on optimal days-on-feed.